Kentucky: Cell phone laws, legislation

 Current prohibitions:

-• Text messaging prohibited for all drivers.
-Fines are $25 (first offense) and then $50, plus court costs (warning period until Jan.
-1, 2011).
+• Text messaging prohibited for all drivers while the vehicle is in motion.
+Fines are $25 (first offense) and then $50, plus court costs.
+Three points vs. driver’s license.

 • Use of personal handheld electronics banned for drivers under 18 years of age.
 (Fines same as above, plus drivers with restricted licenses must wait 180 days to apply for regular license.)